sreshtha10/PSC/README.md

-# PSC Files <br>
+# About <br>
-Solution of all the PSC lab-practical and assignments.
+Solution of all the PSC lab-practical, assignments and implementation of basic programs using C.